Spotlight on Research

 By Joshua Rapp Learn, National Geographic

 California sheephead and spiny lobsters may be helping to control sea urchin populations in Southern California kelp forests, where sea otters — a top urchin predator — have long been missing, according to a new study published in the journal Ecology.
-The research provides new insight into the complex predator-prey relationships in kelp forests that can be seen in the absence of sea otters.
+The research by the Hovel Marine Conservation Ecology Lab provides new insight into the complex predator-prey relationships in kelp forests that can be seen in the absence of sea otters.

 By Tayler Tharaldson, 2019 California Sea Grant Science Communications Fellow

-Urchinomics and SDSU aim to preserve sea plants and boost rural communities while tapping into a lucrative market.
+Collaborative aquaculture research between Urchinomics and SDSU researchers Renee Angwin, Brian Hentschel, and Todd Anderson aims to preserve dwindling kelp forest and boost rural communities while tapping into the lucrative uni market.

 By James Wright, Global Aquaculture Alliance